Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 >1.
 [GitHub Docs > GitHub Desktop > Make changes in a branch > Managing Branches](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches) (GitHub Desktop)
 >2.
 [GitHub Docs > Quickstart > Contributing to projects > Creating a branch to work on](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) (Git command lines).

-Once a branch has been created, make sure that it is selected, instead of "main", whenever changes are committed (see further below).
+Once a branch has been created, make sure that it is selected instead of "main" whenever changes are committed (see further below).

-Finally, you can "publish" the branch by either following the highlighted suggestion in GitHub Desktop or using command lines (**_Workflow B_**).
+Finally, you can "publish" the branch by following the highlighted suggestion in GitHub Desktop or using command lines (**_Workflow B_**).

 ---
 ## Creating a module